 We have audited the accompanying balance sheet of Seaport Global Acquisition Corp. (the "Company") as of August 17, 2020, and the related statements of operations, changes in stockholder's equity and cash flows for the period from July 24, 2020 (inception) through August 17, 2020 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of August 17, 2020, and the results of its operations and its cash flows for the period from July 24, 2020 (inception) through August 17, 2020 (inception) through August 17, 2020 (inception) through August 17, 2020 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of August 17, 2020, and the results of its operations and its cash flows for the period from July 24, 2020 (inception) through August 17, 2020 in conformity with accounting principles generally accepted in the United States of America.